Angular.JS And React.JS- Incomparable, But Still The Rage Is On!

 Well, not recommended, but Angular.JS is very popular, and a lot of app development is done using the technology.
 It means there is huge community support and available code to reuse.

 The same is the case with Angular.JS as developers could find a good amount of ready-made stuff to build the apps at ease.
-However, they must be knowledgeable about Angular.JS various libraries and tools.
+However, they must be knowledgeable about angularjs development services along with various libraries and tools.

 React.JS, not as old as Angular.JS, but it’s flexible and enable developers to use the existing code, the way they like.